 Nous n’avons trouvé nulle eau.

-Negative pronouns can be used in the place of pas in a negative construction, but they are different because:
+Negative pronouns can be used in place of pas in a negative construction, but they are different because:

 Confused yet?
 Let me explain.

 Let’s say I want to know if you saw Pierre at a party last week.
 I might ask: